Understanding Labor Burden

 There are several ways to express the costs of employing a worker depending on what a business wants to evaluate:

 Labor Burden ($) is the total dollar amount of indirect employment costs.
-Useful when estimating project expenses, budgeting for crews, or reviewing the true financial impact of staffing decisions.
+This figure is useful when budgeting for specific fringe benefits and payroll taxes, or when reviewing the financial impact of staffing and benefit decisions.

 Burden Rate (%) is the percentage of indirect costs relative to base wages.
-Helpful for tracking trends over time, comparing labor efficiency across roles or projects, or spotting major shifts in labor-related expenses.
+This metric is helpful for tracking cost trends over time, comparing the overhead requirements of different departments or roles, and spotting major shifts in labor-related expenses.

 Fully Burdened Labor Rate ($) is the combined cost of base wages plus all burden costs, shown as an hourly or annual figure.
 Essential for setting accurate billing rates, calculating break-even costs, and managing project cash flow.

 Each measure offers a different lens on labor costs.
-Contractors may focus on the fully burdened labor rate when pricing work, while businesses managing crews or departments may rely more on burden rates to monitor workforce efficiency and control indirect costs.
+Contractors may focus on the fully burdened labor rate when pricing work to ensure all expenses are captured, while businesses managing crews or departments may rely more on burden rates to monitor the company’s overhead load and control indirect labor costs.
 Knowing how to calculate and apply all three gives companies stronger control over job costing, estimating, and financial planning.

 Example Calculations